saty8055/multi-module-micro-service/ReadMe.md

 # Multi-Module Micro-Service Demo

+## Introduction
-## This Project is a simple demonstration of how a multi-module micro service project lies in design with maven.
+* This Project is a simple demonstration of how a multi-module micro service project lies in design with maven.

 ## Technologies Used
 * Java JDK-1.8